Master of Arts in Broadcast and Electronic Communication Arts

 Admission to Program

 Graduate students are accepted to the BECA MA program multiple times a year thanks to a rolling application process.
 However, the program is optimized for students who begin in the fall semester.
 Spring admission is best for students whose undergraduate degree is in a different academic discipline and require prerequisite coursework in preparation for the required graduate course of study.

 The BECA Department Graduate Admissions Committee meets three times to review applications for the Fall semester.
 Applications that are completed by February 1 are considered in the first round of reviews.
-These applicants are notified of the department's recommendations for their admission in March.
-If seats remain available in the program, the committee will consider applicants who complete their applications by March 1.
-These applicants are notified of the department's recommendation for their admission in April.
-During the final meeting, the Graduate Admissions Committee will consider applicants who complete their applications by April 15.
-These applicants are notified of the department's recommendation for their admission in early May.
+These applicants are notified of the department's recommendations for their admission by early March.
+If seats remain available in the program, the committee will consider applicants who complete their applications by March 15.
+These applicants are notified of the department's recommendation for their admission by late April.
+During the final meeting, the Graduate Admissions Committee will consider applicants who complete their applications by June 1.
+These applicants are notified of the department's recommendation for their admission by mid-July.

 Applications for the spring semester are due on October 15.
 These applicants are notified about the department's recommendation for their admission in November.

 The official notice of admission status is forwarded to the applicant by the University's Division of Graduate Studies.

 Prospective graduate students should prepare their application materials in advance before starting the online Cal State Apply application.

 2. Applicant's statement of purpose in pursuing the M.A. degree

 3. Three letters of recommendation, at least one of which should be from a former teacher